 Each year, the Board will allow a maximum of two (2) members of the Board to attend the NRPA National Conference along with the Director.
 The option shall rotate until all Commissioners have been give equal opportunity to attend.
-Should a greater number of Commissioners and/or staff than are indicated desire to attend the events listed, attendance shall be rotated based on monies available, and on a fair rotation, unless a particular session relates to the functions of a staff or Board member who is also an officer or a member of a specific committee of the Board and would especially benefit from attendance at such session, in which event, that Commissioner or staff member shall have priority in attending such session.
-It must be so designated prior to the establishment of the Annual Budget and Appropriations Ordinance and approved by super majority of the Board (majority plus one).
+Should a greater number of Commissioners and/or staff desire to attend the NPRA National Conference, attendance shall be rotated based on monies available and on a fair rotation, unless a particular session relates to the functions of a staff or Board member who is also an officer or a member of a specific committee of the Board and would especially benefit from attendance at such session, in which event, that Commissioner or staff member shall have priority in attending such session.
+The number of Commissioners attending the NRPA National Conference must be designated prior to the establishment of the Annual Budget and Appropriations Ordinance and approved by super majority of the Board (majority plus one).
 All Commissioners will be budgeted for IPRA / IAPD State Conference and must designate themselves as attending by the November Board meeting.